megakemp/megakemp.github.io/_posts/2019-03-15-the-case-for-pull-rebase.md

      class="screenshot-noshadow-caption" />
 <span class="caption">Cluttered history.</span>

 This is how history looks like in a project who uses Git together with the Trunk-based development workflow (which, as we established, is pretty common).
 You see all those merge commits cluttering the mainline?
-The only reason they’re there is because someone on the team happened to push their commits before someone else.
+The only reason they exist is because someone on the team happened to push their commits before someone else.

-> In other words, when everyone commits to a single shared branch, the standard `git pull`/`git push` commands is going to clutter your history with a bunch of merge commits, simply due to the asynchronous nature of collaboration.
+> In other words, when everyone commits to a single shared branch, the standard `git pull` command is going to clutter your history with a bunch of merge commits, simply due to the asynchronous nature of collaboration.

-A merge commit represents *significative event*: the point in time when work done in different lines of history came together.
+A merge commit should represent a *significative event*: the point in time when two different lines of history came together.
 For example, a topic branch merged into a long-running branch (like a pull request), or a long-running branch merged into another (like a release).
-Those merge commits, on the other hand, don't represent anything — they’re just an artificial side-effect.
+The merge commits created by `git pull`, on the other hand, don't represent anything — they’re just an artificial side-effect.

 ## Pull Rebase